Yankees harpoon Cole, Cashman's `white whale,' on 3rd try

 "You're seeing a guy that's really talented, really good at his craft, really intelligent," Boone said.
 "This is what greatness can look like when it all gets synced up."

-New York was thought to have outbid the Los Angeles Angels and Dodgers, the teams closest to Cole's home.
+New York was thought to have outbid the Angels and Dodgers, the teams closest to Cole's home.

 “With our flexibility, if we miss a big player there’s still very talented players that are accessible in the free agent and trade market right now," Angels general manager Billy Eppler said.

-Yankees owner Hal Steinbrenner had several conversations with Cole's agent, Scott Boras, and authorized the guarantee of a ninth year.
+Yankees owner Hal Steinbrenner had several conversations with Boras and authorized the guarantee of a ninth year.
 Cole was drafted by the Yankees with the 28th overall pick in 2008, but he spurned then and enrolled at UCLA.

 "We definitely weren't mad at the Cole family or Gerrit Cole himself.
 More mad at ourselves," Cashman said.
 "I don't think many high school kids being drafted in the first round by their childhood dream team with financial components coming their way that far exceed what a college scholarship would be worth would say, `I'm going to college because it'll all work out and I'm going to bet on myself.'"